Not nearly enough rain, dry spell still ongoing

 All of the rain that fell in that span has fallen this month.
 September will close with no additional rainfall and enter the books as the driest on record, edging out 1963’s .24″

 After minimal rainfall – additional counties were added Monday to the State of Indiana BURN BAN list.
-Greene and Wayne brings total to over a dozen counties.
+Greene and Wayne counties brings total to over a dozen.

 A cooler pattern is here to close September and the open to October.
 With clearing skies overhead the temperatures will cool into the middle 40s by sunrise Tuesday.
 A new cold front will pass Thursday bringing a renewed shot of chilly air but offers minimal rainfall.
 The next “good” chance of rain at this distance, comes Sunday.